AlistairTait12/makers_learning_notes/week_4/week_4.md

 - [ ] Pair programming on Oystercard challenge

 ## Code Review
-Code reviews are the process of developers looking at other developers' code
+Code reviews are the process of developers looking at other developers' code.
+TL;DR, code reviews help developers because they can learn from both giving and receiving feedback.

 ## Explain Some basic OO principles and tie them to high level concerns
 ### Talk about: